unionlabs/union/site/src/routes/blog/ics20-transfers-to-ethereum/+page.md

 Tracking Ethereum's consensus and finalization is quite complex compared to [CometBLS](https://docs.union.build/architecture/cometbls).
 The Ethereum execution layer produces blocks approximately every 15 seconds.
 The finalization process is tracked on the [beacon chain](https://ethereum.org/en/roadmap/beacon-chain/), which is what is necessary to construct light-client proofs.
 [Voyager](https://docs.union.build/architecture/voyager) tracks both the execution and finalization layers.

-The signing committee constructs a BLS signature, used to prove finalization of blocks.
+The signing committee constructs a BLS signature, used to prove the finalization of blocks.
 Compared to Tendermint-based chains, the beacon chain can encounter [block reorganizations](https://barnabe.substack.com/p/pos-ethereum-reorg) quite easily.
 Cosmos-based chains use single-slot-finality, which is better for high-performance applications and bridging purposes.

 <SendUnoToUnionStatus/>

+You will at some point lose the $UNO obtained through this faucet, as we migrate to newer versions of the testnet.
+If you opted in for early contribution, your participation in this demo is registered for later incentivization.

 ## Join the Union